-- Failure to give AV/CPR when required.20 (Maximum of 3 sets AV/CPR or combination thereof) - 2.
-Improper Hand placement when giving compressions.1 - 3.
-Failure to make parallel axis with heels of hands.1 - 4.
-Allowing fingers to rest on chest.1 - 5.
+1. Failure to give AV/CPR when required20 (Maximum of 3 sets AV/CPR or combination thereof) 2.
+Improper Hand placement when giving compressions1 3.
+Failure to make parallel axis with heels of hands1 4.
+Allowing fingers to rest on chest1 5.
 Compressions.
-Discounts shall apply to each set. - A. Depth.
+Discounts shall apply to each set.
+A. Depth.
 Compression depth shall break the first line for 60 pounds pressure.
-Over compressions shall not be discounted.1 - B. Number required.
-A total of 30 compressions shall be made each cycle.1 - C. Release of upstroke.
-The release line shall be straight.1 - D. Rate.
-Compressions shall be made at the rate of 100 to 120 per minute.1 - 6.
-Failure to maintain hand contact with manikin when releasing pressure during compressions.1 (This does not apply between cycles). - 7.
-Failure to give 2 breaths between each cycle of compressions.1 - A. Timing (not completing breaths and returning to compressions in less than 10 seconds (This will be measured from the end of last down stroke to the start of the first down stroke of the next cycle.)1 - B. Volume shall be at least .8 liters (through .7-liter line on new manikins).Over inflation shall not be discounted.1 - 8.
+Over compressions shall not be discounted1 B. Number required.
+A total of 30 compressions shall be made each cycle1 C. Release of upstroke.
+The release line shall be straight1 D. Rate.
+Compressions shall be made at the rate of 100 to 120 per minute1 6.
+Failure to maintain hand contact with manikin when releasing pressure during compressions1 (This does not apply between cycles).
+7. Failure to give 2 breaths between each cycle of compressions1 A. Timing (not completing breaths and returning to compressions in less than 10 seconds (This will be measured from the end of last down stroke to the start of the first down stroke of the next cycle)1 B. Volume shall be at least .8 liters (through .7-liter line on new manikins).
+Over inflation shall not be discounted1 8.
 Failure to give 5 cycles of 30 compressions and 2 breaths for each set of CPR (point of first down stroke to peak of last breath).
 (A cycle is 30 compressions and two (2) ventilations.
-A set is 5 cycles.)
-1 - 9.
-Failure to assess pulse within 10 seconds after each set of CPR.
-1 (one discount per set) - 10.
-Failure to give 30 chest compressions when airway obstruction is suspected.1

-- 11. Failure to perform CPR as stated in the problem.
-Too many or too few compressions can be detrimental to patient.1 - 12.
+A set is 5 cycles)1 9.
+Failure to assess pulse within 10 seconds after each set of CPR1 (one discount per set) 10.
+Failure to give 30 chest compressions when airway obstruction is suspected1 11.
+Failure to perform CPR as stated in the problem.
+Too many or too few compressions can be detrimental to patient1 12.
 Failure for the number of Rescuer/Rescuers to perform CPR as stated in the problem.
 Team performing One-Person CPR when Two-Person CPR is required and vice versa.
-(When problem states "Two-Rescuer CPR", two people are required to perform CPR as listed in Two-Rescuer CPR skill sheets.)
-3 - 13.
-Failure to begin with compressions after pulse check is completed or when changing rescuers.1 - 14.
-Failure to apply the AED when available.10 - 15.
-Failure of rescuers to change positions in 5 seconds or less when performing two- person CPR.1 - Failure of rescuer to ask the judge if the patient has a pulse when CPR is completed. - 17.
-Delivery of simulated shock with AED to patient while in contact with the patient 5 each occurrence (add to scorecard)
+(When problem states "Two-Rescuer CPR", two people are required to perform CPR as listed in Two-Rescuer CPR skill sheets)3 13.
+Failure to begin with compressions after pulse check is completed or when changing rescuers1